thewca/wca-regulations/wca-regulations-2012.md

   - A7d) If the judge assigns a penalty, the judge shall call "PENALTY".
   - A7e) If the result is DNF, then judge shall call "DNF".
   - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.
+[NOTE: I'd add something about how to take the scores of the Pro timer here.
+My proposal is just to put some tape over the 3rd digit after the comma, or if you insist on doing in the US open way: writing down all 3 digits.
+(Though I'd higly recommend using a bit of tape, we used pro timers at a recent competition and I have to say it was quite confusing while being a score taker).]

 ## Article B: Blindfolded Solving

 - B1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - B1a) There is no inspection period.
     - B1b1) The competitor shall supply his own blindfold.
-  - B1d) The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces.
+  - B1d) The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces.[NOTE: this is unnecessary as it is already stated in 3k.]
 - B2) Starting the attempt:
   - B2a) The judge shall reset the timer and stopwatch.
   - B2b) The competitor shall place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
   - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
   - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
     - B2d1) The competitor removes the cover from the puzzle after starting the timer.
-  - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
+  - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.[NOTE: just like in A1b, I'd add that a judge can also start the stopwatch at the moment the stackmat exceeds the 10 minute barrier.
+I don't think it is unreasonably hard for a judge to do this.
+If you don't agree that this should be done, then I would suggest to explicitly state that a competitor must inform the judge that he will exceed 10 minutes before starting the solve (also for other events).]
 - B3) Memorisation phase:
   - B3a) The competitor may pick up the puzzle during the memorisation.
   - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).